-Calling on national experts from the Equal Justice Initiative, the NAACP Legal Defense and Education Fund, Demos, the U.S. Attorney Generals office, and the Anti-Defamation League, Starbucks will build a unconscious bias training.
-This training will be designed to help employees at all levels understand and confront racial bias.
+Calling on national experts from the Equal Justice Initiative, the NAACP, the U.S. Attorney General’s office, and the Anti-Defamation League, Starbucks built a unconscious bias training.
+This training focused on helping all employees understand and confront inclusion issues and racial bias.

-At WeSpire, we know that creating an inclusive culture requires ongoing, sometimes difficult, conversations and reinforcement of inclusive behaviors.
-Some programs that our clients have used include “Understanding Implicit Bias Campaign” and a corresponding “Implicit Bias Scavenger Hunt Campaign.”
-These programs have shown how their employees are ready and willing to have authentic conversations around personal biases alongside their peers and coworkers.
+WeSpire knows that creating inclusive culture in the workplace is hard.
+And it requires ongoing conversations and reinforcement of inclusive behaviors.
+Some programs that our clients have used include “Understanding Implicit Bias Campaign” and the “Implicit Bias Scavenger Hunt Campaign.”
+These programs help employees to prepare for authentic conversations around personal biases.